operasoftware/devopera/blog/_posts/2013-10-08-opera-desktop-17-released.md

 ---
-title: Opera Desktop 17 released
+title: Opera Desktop 17 Released
 authors:
 - bruce-lawson
 intro: '[Opera 17 for desktop is released](http://my.opera.com/desktopteam/blog/opera-17-final), and installs are being autoupdated as you read this.
 Opera 17 is based on Chromium/Blink 30, which means that [Canvas blend modes](http://codepen.io/adobe/pen/gbzmE) are now supported.'